oasis-tcs/openc2-jadn/serialization-rules.md

 Names for CBOR types are as shown in Concise Data Definition Language [CDDL].
 For structure types, arrays and maps are the only two representation formats, but they are used to specify four distinguishable styles of composition:
 * **vector**, an array of elements that have the same semantics.
-* **record**, an array the elements of which have different, positionally defined semantics, as detailed in the data structure definition.
+* **record**, an array of elements that have different, positionally defined semantics, as detailed in the data structure definition.
 * **table**, a map from a domain of map keys to a domain of map values that have the same semantics.
 * **struct**, a map from a domain of map keys as defined by the specification to a domain of map values that have semantics bound to the map key.